li-s/Orbital-RS-25/README.md

 ## Tests

 Manual testing has been done with our actual LumiNUS accounts to ensure authentication and backend functions are working, and both real and demo accounts were used to test and ensure that the mobile client is functional.

+Jest and React Native Testing library were used to conduct some unit testing, primarily on the login page.

+Postman was used to test the API to ensure the expected.